A Robust and Constrained Multi-Agent Reinforcement Learning Electric Vehicle Rebalancing Method in AMoD Systems: Experiment

 In Table \ref{tab_other}, compared to the no rebalancing scenario, ROCOMA is effective in rebalancing AMoD systems in terms of fairness, expired orders and response rate.
-Specifically, ROCOMA policy decreases the number of expired orders by $98.4\%$, increases the system fairness and order response rate by about $93.2\%$ and $32.9\%$, respectively.
-Besides, ROCOMA achieves a higher system fairness and order response rate using less rebalancing cost than EDP and RDP.
-Though ROCOMA takes more rebalancing costs than COP, it has a better system fairness and order response rate.
-It is within expectation since the constrained optimization method is a centralized method that aims to optimize the rebalancing cost and it does not consider any uncertainties.
+Specifically, ROCOMA policy decreases the number of expired orders by $98.4\%$, and increases the system fairness and order response rate by about $93.2\%$ and $32.9\%$, respectively.
+Besides, ROCOMA achieves a higher system fairness and order response rate using less rebalancing distance than EDP and RDP.
+Though ROCOMA takes more rebalancing distances than COP and MADDPG, it has a better system fairness and order response rate.
+It is within expectation since the constrained optimization method is a centralized method that aims to optimize the rebalancing distance and it does not consider any uncertainties.

-\paragraph{ROCOMA is robust} In Tables \ref{tab_robust} and \ref{tab_rl}, we compare ROCOMA with \textit{(1) Non-constrain MARL algorithm:} Instead of considering fairness constraints in MARL, the reward is designed as a weighted sum of negative rebalancing cost and system fairness.
+\paragraph{ROCOMA is robust} In Figure \ref{fig_robust} and Table \ref{tab_rl}, we compare ROCOMA with \textit{(1) Non-constrained MARL algorithm:} Instead of considering fairness constraints in MARL, the reward is designed as a weighted sum of negative rebalancing distance and system fairness.
 The coefficient is $1$.
 And model uncertainty is considered; \textit{(2) Non-robust MARL algorithm:} The model uncertainty is not considered but the fairness constraint is considered in MARL.
 They use the same network structures and other hyper-parameters as that in ROCOMA.

-In Table \ref{tab_robust}, we test well-trained robust and non-robust methods in a perturbed environment to show the robustness of the ROCOMA policy.
-We modify the parameters of the simulator model such that the testing environment is different from the training environment.
+In Figure \ref{fig_robust}, we test well-trained robust and non-robust methods in a testing environment (different from the training environment) to show the robustness of the ROCOMA policy.
 We can see ROCOMA policy achieves better performance in terms of all metrics.
-Specifically, ROCOMA decreases the rebalancing cost and increases the system fairness by about 19.6\% and 75.8\% , respectively, when model uncertainty exists, compared to the non-robust method.
+Specifically, ROCOMA decreases the rebalancing distance and increases the system fairness by about 19.6\% and 75.8\% , respectively, when model uncertainty exists, compared to the non-robust method.